(Not Offered this Spring 2018 Cycle)

 Eligibility requirements need to be met as of date of submission; no waivers are allowed.

 Awards will be made to UCSF Campus Cores and a letter from the Research Resource Program certifying Campus Core Status should be included in the application.
 PI1 must be a Core Director, Core Manager or Core Technical Director who oversees a Certified Campus Core and hold a faculty appointment in any series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) or a non-faculty academic appointment (Professional Research Series, Specialist, Academic Coordinator) or be a Lab Research Supervisor 1 or 2 in the Research and Laboratory Career Tracks Family.
-PI2, if relevant, should be a UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in all ranks (Instructor, Assistant, Associate, and Full Professor) including Appointees to the Professional Research Series.
+PI2, if relevant, should be a UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in all ranks (Instructor, Assistant, Associate, and Full Professor) including Appointees to the Professional Research Series and Librarian Series.
 If PI1 is not eligible to be the PI on the intended extramural application, PI2 must be eligible to serve in this role.

 Step 1) Applications must be from approved campus cores, cores can apply for approval at any time but must apply before submitting the application and include certification from the Research Resource Program.